 The Group's financial assets and liabilities consist of trade receivables and payables - these are all conducted at arms length, are non-interest bearing and are normally settled within 30-90 days.
+Trade receivables are measured initially at fair value and subsequently measured at amortised cost using the effective interest rate method less allowances for expected credit losses.
 All trade transactions have standard industry terms and conditions and none of the amounts are secured on any of the Group's assets.
 Interest received relates to interest receivable from cash held with financial institutions considered under AASB9 and expected credit losses are deemed immaterial for the Group.